istresec/istresec.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Ivan Stresec, a recently graduated MSc in Computer Science from Croatia, looking for a Ph.D. position.
-I am most interested in applied machine learning (ML) research: developing models that can use the structure of the data to solve domain-specific problems and making ML models more reliable and transparent.
+I am most interested in interdisciplinary applied machine learning research: developing models that can use the structure of the data to solve domain-specific problems and making models more reliable and transparent.
 I finished my studies at the [University of Zagreb, Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en) (UniZg-FER) in 2022.
 I was also a visiting graduate student at the [KTH Royal Institute of Technology](https://www.kth.se/en) in 2021.
+{style="text-align: justify;"}

-Currently, I am working on developing survival prediction models for liver transplantation.
+As a researcher at UniZg-FER, I work on reliable survival prediction models for liver transplantation.
 {style="text-align: justify;"}